-Completed application, together with two essays – 700 words maximum each should be sent to the U.S. Embassy by February 25, 2017.
+Completed application, together with two essays – 700 words maximum each, should be e-mailed to email@example.com by January 17, 2018.
 Incomplete applications will not be accepted.
-Please do not send copies of awards, diplomas etc. (please list all your achievements under R. in the application).
+Please do not send copies of awards, diplomas etc. (please list all of your achievements under R. in the application).

-Please send complete documentation to the email only: email@example.com
+Please send complete documentation by email only to: firstname.lastname@example.org

-You should receive an automatic email reply when you send your application, confirming that your application was received.
+You should receive an automatic email reply, confirming that your application was received.

-Only short-listed candidates will be invited for an interview.
+Only short-listed candidates will be contacted for an interview.